-301 Measurement and Evaluation in Physical Education and Recreation (2).
+301 Measurement and Evaluation in Physical Education and Recreation (3).
 See Physical Education 301.

 304 Management of Leisure Services (3).
 S. A study of the principles, policies, theories, and procedures involved in the organization and administration of leisure services in a variety of settings.
 Prerequisite: Recreation 201 or 203.
-Mr. D. DeGraaf.
+D. DeGraaf.

-305 Program Planning and Development (4).
-F A study of the principles and techniques of recreation program development.
+305 Program Planning and Development (3).
+F. A study of the principles and techniques of recreation program development.
 The application of a program development model, which is used in the organization and planning of recreation programs is emphasized.
 Use of selected computer software programs for program administration and promotion will also be developed.
 Prerequisite: Recreation 201 or 203.
-Mr. D. DeGraaf.
+D. DeGraaf.

 308 Recreation Program and Facility Management (3).
-I. This course will review the principles and procedures related to the operation and care of private and public recreation resources, areas, and facilites.
-Topics will include: establishment of legal authority for perations, developing policies and guidelines, interagency coordination and/or competition, safety and security, and systems evaluation.
-Prerequisites: Recreation 305 or permission of instructor.
-Mr. A. DeVries.
+I. This course will review the principles and procedures related to the operation and care of private and public recreation resources, areas, and facilities.
+Topics will include: Establishment of legal authority for operations, developing policies and guidelines, interagency coordination and/or competition, safety and security, and systems evaluation.
+Prerequisite: Recreation 305 or permission of the instructor.
+Staff.

 310 Theory and Philosophy of Leisure (3).
-F This seminar course reviews the theories and philosophies of work, play, and leisure and their influence on contemporary culture.
+F. Core capstone course.
+This seminar course reviews the theories and philosophies of work, play, and leisure and their influence on contemporary culture.
 Discussions on selected readings help develop an understanding of the political, sociological, psychological, economic, and theological aspects of work, play, and leisure in contemporary society.
 Emphasis is placed on the development of a Reformed Christian perspective and its implications for personal life and professional practice.
-Prerequisites: Biblical Foundations I or Theological Foundations I, Developing a Christian Mind, and Philosophical Foundations.
-Mr. G. Van Andel.
+Prerequisites: Biblical Foundations I or Theological Foundations I, Developing a Christian Mind, and Philosophical Foundations, and Recreation 304 or 305.
+G. Van Andel.

 312 Recreation and Youth Development (3).
 F, alternate years.
 This course will provide an overview of youth serving organizations and their role in the development of youth in the 21st century.
 Models and strategies for organizing and coordinating effective youth development programs will be presented as well as examining how recreation programs fit into youth development strategies.
-Mr. D. DeGraaf.
+Not offered 2002-03.
+D. DeGraaf.

 314 Principles of Therapeutic Recreation (3).
 F, alternate years.
 An introduction to the history, philosophy, and concepts of therapeutic recreation.
 An orientation to the role and function of therapeutic recreation personnel in the treatment of persons with psychological impairments, physical impairments, developmental impairments, pediatric illnesses, and the problems of aging are presented.
-Prerequisites: Recreation 205 or permission of the instructor.
+Prerequisite: Recreation 205 or permission of the instructor.
+Not offered 2002-03.

 324 Therapeutic Recreation Practice (3).
 F, alternate years.
 An introduction to the basic methods and techniques used in the delivery of therapeutic recreation services.
 Skills in interpersonal and helping relationships are reviewed and practiced in the context of their application to specific treatment approaches including leisure counseling, play therapy, physical confidence classes, stress-challenge, and physical fitness programs.
 Prerequisites: Recreation 205 and 314 or permission of the instructor.
-Not offered 2001-02.
-Mr. G. Van Andel.
+G. Van Andel.

 346 Field Internship and Seminar (12).
-S and SS.
+F, S, and SS.
 This course involves a one-semester field experience in a recreation service or agency.
 The seminar focuses on the problems and issues involved in relating classroom learnings to professional practice.
-Prerequisites: completion of all courses in the recreation program, a minimum cumulative average of "C" (2.0), and the approval of the department.
-Mr. G. Van Andel, Mr. D. DeGraaf.
+Prerequisites: Completion of all courses in the recreation program, a minimum cumulative grade point average of "C" (2.0), and the approval of the department.
+G. Van Andel, D. DeGraaf.